mbrell/c0admin/README.md

 - `/exit` — Exit the app safely.
 - `/help` — Redirects to repository.
 - `/history` — Displays the command history (history.txt).
+- `/setinst <url>` — Set a custom system instruction from a given URL.
+- `/resetinst` — Reset system instruction to the default one.

+## Custom System Instructions

+From the [system-instructions](https://github.com/mbrell/c0admin/tree/main/system-instructions) folder in the repo you can see all the community-created system instructions.

+We welcome your contributions on this issue.

 ## Contributing